Spin-polarized transport and quantum phase transitions in one-dimensional superconductor-ferromagnetic insulator heterostructures: Summary and conclusions

 \section{Summary and conclusions}

-In this work we have studied the $T=0$ transport properties of one-dimensional heterostructures realizing semiconductor-superconductor-ferromagnetic insulator (SE-SC-FMI) triple interfaces.
+In this work we have studied the $T=0$ quantum transport properties of one-dimensional heterostructures realizing semiconductor-superconductor-ferromagnetic insulator (SE-SC-FMI) triple interfaces.
 These devices have been recently fabricated using molecular beam-epitaxy growth techniques, and constitute an interesting example of a novel quantum device with tailored properties arising from the combination of materials.
-While most studies in these hybrid devices have focused on the potential generation of topological superconductor structures with Majorana fermions, in this work we put forward a different application, i.e., the use of these hybrids to study a highly tunable device displaying controllable quantum phase transitions which can be detected via transport measurements.
+While most studies in these hybrid devices have focused on the potential generation of topological superconductor structures with Majorana fermions, in this work, we have proposed and studied a different application, i.e., the use of these hybrids to study spin-polarized transport in a highly tunable device.

-We stress that the studied device differs from existing realizations in two fundamental aspects: a) the length $L_\text{M}$ of the FMI layer is shorter than the length of the SE-SC heterostructure, thereby introducing an inhomogeneous Zeeman interaction which has important effects on the induced ABS, and b) we consider SE nanowires with no (or very weak) Rashba spin-orbit interaction, a fact that allows to induce spin-polarized ABS and to induce high-spin quantum ground states.
-Experimentally, the first requirement can be realized using appropriate masks (i.e., shadow-wall technique) in the MBE growth of the FMI layer.
-In addition, the second requirement could be acomplished by growing SE nanowires using centrosymmetric materials, such as silicon (Si).
+We stress that the studied device differs from existing realizations in two fundamental aspects: a) the length $L_\text{M}$ of the FMI layer is shorter than the length of the SE-SC heterostructure, thereby introducing an inhomogeneous Zeeman interaction which has important effects on the induced ABS, and b) we consider SE nanowires with no (or very weak) Rashba spin-orbit interaction, a fact that allows to induce spin-polarized ABS and high-spin quantum ground states.
+Experimentally, the first requirement can be realized using appropriate masks (i.e., shadow-wall technique \cite{Carrad20_Shadow_Wall_Epitaxy_of_SE_SU_Hybrids, Heedt21_Shadow_Wall_Epitaxy_of_SE_SU_Hybrids}) in the MBE growth of the FMI layer.
+In addition, the second requirement could be accomplished by growing SE nanowires using centrosymmetric materials, such as silicon (Si).
+In practice, our results will remain unaffected whenever the residual spin-orbit coupling, proportional to a parameter $\alpha$ (with units of energy) is such that $|\alpha|\ll \{\Delta, \gamma_R, \gamma_L\}$.
+Under such conditions, its effect will be unobservable and will not have measurable consequences for the nanowires considered here.

 Finally, a crucial assumption consists in the possibility to modulate the total charge on the device via the presence of a uniform backgate $V_\text{BG}$.
-This is a point which have been experimentally demonstrated in recent experiments with similar devices \cite{Vaitiekenas21_ZBPs_in_FMI_SC_SM_hybrid_nanowires, Vaitiekenas22_Evidence_of_spin_polarized_ABS}.
+This point has been experimentally demonstrated in recent experiments with similar devices \cite{Vaitiekenas21_ZBPs_in_FMI_SC_SM_hybrid_nanowires, Vaitiekenas22_Evidence_of_spin_polarized_ABS}.
 Therefore we believe these three requirements are within experimental reach and could be well met in specific realizations.